Grandpawarr/Tabu_Search/README.md

 Makefile
 ---
+- test:
+>- run program
-- test:run program
+- clean:
-- clean:delete program
+>- delete program
->- #program can determine the os system to generate the executable file
+- #program can determine the OS system to generate the executable file